HistoryThis section has been translated automatically.

 Primary cutaneous amyloidosis (keratinamyloidosis) with dense papules and very intense lesional pruritus.
 Recently, some authors understand itching as the primary stimulus of amyloid deposition, which is reactively followed by the described skin changes with subepidermal deposition of amyloid (due to the traumatic permanent damage caused by scratching).
 See also amyloidosis.

 You might also be interested in

 Occurrence/EpidemiologyThis section has been translated automatically.

-More common among Asians and Africans.
-Also among Caucasians, but less frequently.
+Common in Asians and Africans.
+Also in Caucasians, but rather rare.

 EtiopathogenesisThis section has been translated automatically.